alxndr2000/Forge-TutorialMod-1.19.3/README.md

 ---

-Adds Zircon ore, blocks and items.
+Adds Zircon ore, blocks and items. (from the tutorial)

 TODO: add spawning in the world.

-Adds the Magic Eightball.
+Adds the Magic Eightball. (from the tutorial, extended functionality added by me)

 Crafted by surrounding a diamond with 4 obsidian.